XRPLF/xrpl-dev-portal/content/tutorial-rippled-setup.md

 # Operating rippled Servers #

 The core server of the Ripple peer-to-peer network is [`rippled`](reference-rippled.html).
 Anyone can run their own `rippled` server that follows the network and keeps a complete copy of the Ripple ledger.
-You can even have your server perform validations and participate in the consensus process.
+You can even have your server take part in the consensus process.

 This page contains instructions for: